foxdog-studios/meteor-pixijs/README.md

-# As of Meteor 1.3 use don't use this package
+# As of Meteor 1.3 don't use this package

-Use the npm version instead, i.e.,
+Use the [npm version](https://www.npmjs.com/package/pixi.js) instead, i.e.,

     meteor npm install --save pixi.js